Module Editor Screen Freeze

 Solution 3: Check for Browser Update

-If your browser is out of date It’s possible it could be causing a conflict.
+If your browser is out of date, It’s possible it could be causing a conflict.

 Follow the links below to find out if you are on the latest version of the browser(s) in which you are experiencing a problem.
-If not, you may find updating the browser(s) to the latest versions to resolves any conflict.
+If not, you may find updating the browser(s) to the latest versions to resolve any conflict.

 Solution 4: Check for WordPress Theme or Plugin Conflicts